Star Trek: Hidden Evil: Reception

 The game received mixed reviews according to the review aggregation website GameRankings.

 Jef Shoults of IGN said that the cut scenes in the game were "well done but a bit grainy", but criticized the complexity of the puzzles and thought that it was too short, referring to it as merely a game demo.
 Stephen Poole of GameSpot described the character animations during dialogue sequences as "singularly unimpressive", but thought that the variety of the first part of the game was good.
 However, he said that the game "plummets like a rock" once the player departs Ba'ku.
 He described the combat sequences as "uniformly uninteresting" and thought that the game left the gamer with a "bad taste in their mouths that's likely to linger for a long time."
 Jim Preston of NextGen said that the game was "prettier than Tasha Yar – sadly, it's shorter, too."

 Joshua Mintzer played the game for Adventure Classic Gaming, and compared it to Star Trek: The Next Generation – A Final Unity.
 He thought that while A Final Unity seemed grand in scope, Hidden Evil seemed more like a Star Trek comic book.
 Mintzer described Hidden Evil as "2,891 phaser shots connected by some irrelevant puzzles".
 He thought the game seemed rushed and thought it made a mockery of the earlier and better Star Trek games such as A Final Unity and Star Trek: Judgment Rites.
 Carl Nguyen of AllGame praised the graphics in the game, saying that they were "some of the best graphics for a third person adventure game, with smooth motion-captured animation and odd but beautiful scenery."
 However, he also criticized the replay value of the game, saying, "don't count on playing Star Trek: Hidden Evil a second time unless you're really bored."

-The game sold 41,419 copies in the U.S. by November 2000, according to PC Data.
+The game sold 41,419 units in the U.S. by November 2000, according to PC Data.